aelfric/ncfl-livedocs/events/ld.md

 ### Important Notes

-- **Topic** Resolved: In the United States, public K-12 schools ought to eliminate academic tracking.
 - Saturday rounds are DOUBLE-flighted.
   - For rounds 1 through 4:
     - Judges: if you do NOT have both A-flight debaters, but you do have